 Las Vegas is the closest major city to Death Valley.
 If your trip starts from there, check out the various ways to get from Las Vegas to Death Valley.

-If you like to go camping you'll also find option for that in the Death Valley camping guide.
+If you like to go camping, you'll also find places to do that.
+Use the Death Valley camping guide to explore your options.